Reputable Phoenix Attorney Assists with Chapter 7 Bankruptcy

 If you, like so many Americans, have fallen on difficult financial times, it may be helpful to consult an attorney about personal bankruptcy.
 Depending on your circumstances, you might be able to discharge the majority of your debt while retaining important personal items, the tools of your trade and even your car.
 But if you’re thinking about bankruptcy, don’t simply go to a “bankruptcy mill,” where a paralegal processes your paperwork and you hardly get to speak to a licensed attorney.

-Michael Gerity of Bankruptcy Pros is someone you can trust for an honest appraisal of your financial circumstances.
+Bankruptcy and Estate Planning Pros is someone you can trust for an honest appraisal of your financial circumstances.
 Attorney Gerity is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell® in recognition of his high ethical standards and professional ability, the Irish Legal 100, and has been selected by the American Institute of Legal Counsel for its 10 Best in Arizona list in client satisfaction for 2016 in the Litigation, Lawsuits & Disputes Division.
 In our office, you’ll get candid, knowledgeable advice about your best course of action.

 How Chapter 7 bankruptcy works in Arizona